ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

 ## The first part corresponds to the material provided during the first phase of the scholarship.

-# LESSON 1 INTRODUCTION TO MICROSOFT AZURE DEVELOPMENT:
+# LESSON 1 INTRODUCTION TO MICROSOFT AZURE DEVELOPMENT

 ## Prerequisites: